irrdnet/irrd/README.rst

 * Validating, cleaning and storing IRR data, and extracting information for indexing.
-* Providing a whois query interface to query the IRR data.
+* Providing several query interfaces to query the IRR data.
 * Handling authoritative IRR data, and allowing users with the appropriate authorisation to submit requests to change objects.
 * Mirroring other IRR databases using file imports and NRTM.